alexbeloi/nn-holdem/README.md

 # nn-holdem
 Code to build and teach a neural network to play a game of texas hold'em.
-This is a learning project as much as anything, so the plan is to build most things myself.
+The code includes a bare-bones hold'em table that even human players can play on via console.

-As of this writing, it has all of the features it needs to run a proper single table game against a randomly generated set of (unlearned) ai opponents.
+As of this writing, it has all of the features it needs to run a proper single table game against a set of ai opponents.

 ### Current Status
 The following things need to be built before the project is complete